DhiWise/dhiwise-document/docs/flutter/navigation.md

 #### **Step 4:**
 If you are selecting **Screen Navigation** you will be asked `Choose the screen on which you want to navigate `, select a screen you want to navigate to from the screens list on the right, you can also filter screen from **Dialog**, **BottomSheet**, and **Screens**.

-Once your screen is selected, you will be asked to **Add finish screen**.
+Once your screen is selected, you will be asked to **Select Finish screen**.

 ![Example banner](./images/navigate4.png)

 #### **Step 5:**
-As you click on `Add finish screen`  you will be asked to `Select type` from the following:
+As you click on `Select Finish screen`  you will be asked to `Select Option` from the following:

 | Type | Description |
 | --- | --- |